 Managing a LSSO

 Eligibility for LSSO leadership must also be open to all law students and cannot be limited in any manner.
 LSSOs are strongly encouraged to hold in-person elections.
 LSSOs that do not wish to hold in-person elections must seek permission from LSA prior to holding an election and must ensure equal access to elections.
 Elections are held in the beginning of each Spring Quarter.
-Board transitions must be completed by the first Friday in May each Spring Quarter and new leaders must attend all leadership meetings scheduled by the Office of the Dean of Students.
-Current year leaders are expected to stay involved through the end of the year and help the board transition.
+Board transitions must be completed by the same day as the determined last date an LSSO can host an event for the academic year.
+The last date for an LSSO to host an event for the 2021-2022 year is Friday, April 29, 2022.

 All LSSOs are required to set up and use a UChicago email address for all official LSSO business.
 Unless the organization is new this year, the LSSO already has an email address in place.
 LSSOs will designated one person on their board to manage and maintain the email address.
 LSSO email addresses are for distribution only so any emails sent to the student organization’s email address will be redirected to the person designated to maintain the email account.
 LSSOs that need to set up an email address, change the designee, or have questions, should contact email@example.com.

 Any LSSO with a mentoring program (defined as a program by which a student organization matches practicing lawyers or other professionals with current students for the purpose of facilitating the professional or academic development of the student) must meet with the External Affairs Office at the beginning of each academic year to discuss the student organization’s plan for the mentorship program for that academic year.